ACS-Analysts/training-containers/doc/intro_to_kubernetes.md

 $ minikube addons enable registry
 ```

+If you're running minikube on the sandbox (or any other Linux using the
+`vm-driver=none` option) you need to run the command using sudo.

 We should now be able to see two new pods running in the "kube-system" namespace
 that start with "registry".
 We should also now see a new "service" resource
 associated with the registry: